 Book a trip on the Roatán Aggressor or view dive resort options in the Cayman Islands.

-• Diving Season: Year-round.
+- Diving Season: Year-round.
 When a swell or wind occurs on one side of the island, the opposite side of the island is usually calm.
-November-January gets the most rain.
-Hurricane is uncommon.
+November-January gets the most rain and hurricanes are uncommon.
+Learn why we love diving Roatan in April.

 7. Turneffe Atoll, Belize